shenzizi/corpus_ppt/README.md

 - Specific design about corpus interface
 - online corpus(previous studies)
 -----------
-- Introduction to html5(DOM, tags)
+- Introduction to html5(DOM, elements)
 - Introduction to css3(css grid)
 - What is RWD?
 - Introduction to JS